froboy/yusaopeny_docs/content/en/docs/Wiki/OpenY-upgrade-how-to-for-Developers.md

 DISCLAIMER: If you have old 1.x version it makes sense to update to latest 1.x before going OpenY 2.0 upgrade See https://github.com/ymcatwincities/openy/wiki/OpenY-upgrade-for-developers.-Upgrade-to-old-OpenY-1.x-version

+Key OpenY version worth using as intermediate steps for upgrading from very old OpenY versions
+- 8.1.13.1 ( optional, when you have a lot of customized code and 8.2.2.1 is failing in most places).
+- 8.2.2.1 ( this is very important step everyone should have.
+After this version `drush entup` is not working.

 **Table of Contents**

 - [Prepare dedicated environment for upgrade testing](#prepare-dedicated-environment-for-upgrade-testing)